 (4).
 F, even years.
 An introduction to first-order logic, computability and computational complexity.
 Topics covered include soundness and completeness of a formal proof system, computability and non-computability, and computational complexity with an emphasis on NP-completeness.
 Also listed as computer science 312.
 Prerequisite: Mathematics 256.
+Not offered 2009-2010.

 modeling with partial differential equations, nondimensionalization, orthogonal expansions, solution methods for linear

 Initial and boundary-value problems, asymptotic expansions, and numerical solution of partial differential equations.
 Prerequisites: Mathematics 231 and either 261 or 232.